-- ➤ The interval timer settings will be displayed on the menu screen. - When you exit the menu, < TIMER > will be displayed on the LCD panel.
+- The interval timer settings will be displayed on the menu screen. - When you exit the menu, < TIMER > will be displayed on the LCD panel.

-- First shot is taken and shooting continues according to the interval timer settings. - During interval timer shooting, - < TIMER > will blink. - After the set number of shots are taken, the interval timer shooting will stop and be automatically canceled.
+- First shot is taken and shooting 55) [1] 2 ONE SHOT continues according to the interval timer settinas. - During interval timer shooting, < TIMER > will blink - After the set number of shots are taken, the interval timer shooting will stop and be automatically canceled.

-- Using a tripod is recommended. - Taking test shots in advance is recommended. - After the interval timer shooting starts, you can still press the shutter button completely to take a picture as usual.
+Using a tripod is recommended.

+- Taking test shots in advance is recommended. - After the interval timer shooting starts, you can still press the shutter button completely to take a picture as usual.
 However, approx. 5 sec. before the next interval timer shooting, the shooting function settings, menu operation, image playback, and other operations will be suspended, and the camera will be ready to shoot. - If a picture is being taken or an image is being processed when the next shot is scheduled on the interval timer, the shot set for that time will be skipped.
 The camera will thereby shoot fewer shots than the number set for interval timer shooting. - Auto power off operates with the interval timer.
 The power will automatically turn on approx. 1 min. before the next shot. - Interval timer shooting can also be combined with AEB, WB bracketing, multiple exposures, and HDR mode. - You can stop the interval timer shooting by selecting [Disable] or turning the power switch to <OFF>.

 - Do not point the camera toward an intense light source, such as the sun or an intense artificial light source.
 Doing so may damage the image sensor or the camera's internal components. - If the lens's focus mode switch is set to <AF>, the camera will not shoot when focus is not achieved.
 Setting it to <MF> and focusing manually is recommended. - Live View shooting, movie shooting, or bulb exposures cannot be performed with interval timer. - For prolonged interval timer shooting, using the household power outlet accessories (sold separately, p.530) is recommended. - If a shutter speed longer than the shooting interval, such as a long exposure, is set, the camera cannot shoot with the set interval.
 The camera will thereby shoot fewer still photos than the number set for interval timer shooting.
 Also, the number of shots may decrease when the shutter speed and the shooting interval are nearly the same. - If the image recording time on the card is longer than the set shooting interval due to the shooting functions set, card performance, etc., some of the shots may not be taken with the set intervals. - If you use flash with interval timer shooting, set an interval longer than the flash's recycling time.
-If the interval is too short, the flash may not fire. - If the shooting interval is too short, the camera may not take a picture or may capture an image without autofocusing. - After interval timer shooting starts, you cannot use remote control shooting (p.279) or remote-release shooting with an EOS-dedicated, external Speedlite. - If your eye will not remain on the viewfinder eyepiece during interval timer shooting, attach the eyepiece cover (p.278).
+If the interval is too short, the flash may not fire. - If the shooting interval is too short, the camera may not take a picture or may capture an image without autofocusing. - Interval timer shooting will be canceled and reset to [Disable] if you do any of the following: Set the power switch to <OFF>, display the Live View shooting or movie shooting screen, set the shooting mode to , < < < - After interval timer shooting starts, you cannot use remote control shooting (p.279) or remote-release shooting with an EOS-dedicated, external Speedlite. - If your eye will not remain on the viewfinder eyepiece during interval timer shooting, attach the eyepiece cover (p.278).
 If stray light enters the viewfinder when the picture is taken, it may throw off the exposure.